-If for some valid reason, the instructor cannot meet a class, the instructor should, as soon as possible, contact the department, or if necessary the office of the appropriate dean, so that students can be notified.
+If for some valid reason, the instructor cannot meet a class, the instructor should, as soon as possible, contact the department Chair or Assistant Chair, or if necessary the office of the appropriate Dean, so that students can be notified.
 When appropriate and feasible, the department may identify a substitute teacher in coordination with the instructor.
 Substitute teachers are hired and paid by the department, not the absent instructor.
 Substitute teachers should normally be existing Pratt faculty members, who are compensated for substitute coverage only if they are part-time faculty.
+For leaves of absence, please refer to information below and the CBA XXVII for details.

-Class sessions to be held in alternate locations must be reported to the chairperson's office and the office of the provost in order to provide coordination of efforts in case of any emergency that may arise.
+Faculty should inform the department Chair if any in-person class sessions are to be held in alternate locations (such as Museum visits, etc).
+As appropriate, the Chair should report to the Dean and the Office of the Provost in order to provide coordination of efforts in case of any emergency that may arise.
+Please refer to the Department of Campus Safety and Preparedness office.